 Verifying the creditworthiness of clients is an ongoing and proactive process.
 Business conditions change and net terms should always be considered.
 Ensure that your customer’s financials are always up-to-date and meet the requirements laid out in the credit management process on a regular basis.
 If a customer falls behind, you may consider discontinuing their provision of credit.
 As a good good practice, a business should never fall into over relying on a single customer that the removal of their credit would threaten business viability.

 Interested in outsourcing your credit management?
-Learn how Resolve can help your business manage credit checks and net terms so that you can focus on your core competencies.
+Learn how Resolve can help your business manage credit checks and net terms so that you can focus on your core competencies in order to drive business growth.
+Try Resolve's free business credit checks and experience the ease of a "quiet credit check" first hand.